 A Technical Convocation held on October 9th and 10th, 1984 at the Franklin Institute in Philadelphia, PA.

-Sessions 4 and 5 - Session 4: J.L.
+- Sessions 4, "Finding the Technologies" and 5, "Computer Evolution" - Session 4: J.L.
 Everett, III, Chief Executive Officer (moderator), Robert N. Noyce - Vice Chmn - Intel Corp., Carver A. Mead - California Institute of Technology, Session 5: J.L.
 Everett, III, Chief Executive Officer (moderator), Ralph E. Gomory - VP.
 Dir. of Research - IBM, Andries van Dam - Chmn., Computer Sciences Dept, Brown Univ.

 IEEE Centennial Briefing for the Media